-IN-clued is an exciting new educational program from Planned Parenthood of the Great Northwest and the Hawaiian Islands that addresses the sexual health disparities affecting lesbian, gay, bisexual, transgender, and queer and questioning (LGBTQ) youth across the United States.
+IN-clued is an exciting new educational program from SparkED.net that addresses the sexual health disparities affecting lesbian, gay, bisexual, transgender, and gueer and questioning (LGBTQ) youth across the United States.
 LGBTQ youth are disproportionately impacted by unintended pregnancy and STD rates, making this a much-needed program in the fight for LGBTQ equity and inclusion.